xyzhengg/Wordle-Project/README.md

 # Wordle-Project
-[To play the game, click here](https://xyzhengg.github.io/Wordle-Project/) 5 letter word
+[To play the game, click here](https://xyzhengg.github.io/Wordle-Project/)

+5 letter word
 - need to be able to check letter position if correct or not
     - if correct, append the letter to the whole column where it belongs and highlight green
     - if correct but wrong position, turn yellow
     - if wrong, turn grey
-- last row: make the boxes bolder so it's obvious that's the final output
-- only get 5 guesses!!!
+- only get 6 guesses!!!

 ## Functionality
 1. Search through the word array provided to make the checks